christianparpart/x0/src/xzero/raft/README.md

 ## Implementation

-In your distributed application, you need to instanciate `RaftServer` and pass it your customized behaviors (storage, discovery, ...) as well as your finite state machine that this `RaftServer` has to apply the commands on.
+In your distributed application, you need to instanciate `raft::Server` and pass it your customized behaviors (storage, discovery, ...) as well as your finite state machine that this `raft::Server` has to apply the commands on.

 ...